 To treat yourself to an exotic ‘getaway’ right in the heart of Paris, head to the Buddha-Bar Hôtel Paris in the Madeleine district.
 With its neo-Asian decor, this establishment is a true invitation to travel.
 At its centre is a 200 m² oasis of greenery.
 This interior courtyard, a haven of tranquillity, is a dream place for a drink or innovative fusion food at its restaurant, Le Vraymonde.

 Tucked away in the heart of the chic 7th arrondissement stands a sumptuous 1930s building, a former telephone exchange converted into a luxury hotel by the architect Jean-Philippe Nuel.
-Le Cinq Codet posseses many charms, including an interior green courtyard that welcomes you for a drink or a meal.
+Le Cinq Codet posseses many charms, including an interior green courtyard that welcomes you for a drink or a meal (reopening on September 7, 2020).

 Close to the Champs-Élysées, the Hôtel Lancaster puts tables and chairs on its green patio as soon as the weather is fine.
 You can have a drink at the bar here, or dine in an impressive setting.
-Surrounded by tortuous oaks, waterfalls, jasmine in flower, a Japanese-style flowerbed with pebbles and a fountain, you will feel as though you are in another world.
+Surrounded by tortuous oaks, waterfalls, jasmine in flower, a Japanese-style flowerbed with pebbles and a fountain, you will feel as though you are in another world (reopening on September 1, 2020).

 A few steps from the Champs-Élysées is one of the district’s loveliest secret gardens.
 The Hôtel Atala has a surprising patio garden decorated with unusual sculptures and works of art.
 A key feature is the comfortable designer yurts – an invitation to relax.
 There is a choice of brunch, lunch and apero.